 Determination can and will meet opposition.
-Opposition is resistance usually expressed in some type of action or even an argument.
+Opposition is resistance usually expressed in action or even an argument.
 How does this play out in our life?
-Often, we give, we work hard, and nothing comes our way.
+Often, we give, work hard, and nothing comes our way.
 But we need to remind ourselves that our 5th year is coming (see the previous post on Determination).
-You need to press through those thoughts of doubt, press through your circumstances, press through your obstacles until you real your goal.
+It would be best if you pressed through those thoughts of doubt, pressed through your circumstances, press through your obstacles until you real your goal.

 We will meet opposition from ourselves, life in general, and likely from others who don’t believe we can achieve our dream.
-When I graduated from high school I decided to go to our local college in town. as a freshman at the college majoring in music, I was already the best drummer at the school, but I knew I wasn’t that good, just good for this school.
-I longed to go to a college where there were lots of drummers much better than me.
+When I graduated from high school, I decided to go to our local college in town.
+As a freshman at the college majoring in music, I was already the best drummer, but I knew I wasn’t that good, just suitable for this school.
+I longed to go to a college where there were many drummers much better than me.
 That school was The University of Iowa and the chance to study with Thomas L. Davis.
 But the school was in another state and nearly 800 miles away.

 Best of luck with your dreams,